dlang-community/DCD/editors/code/INSTALL.md

 ```

 Any LSP-capable editor — VS Code, Neovim, Emacs, Kate, Helix, and many more —
 can use it.
+The server is a lean LSP: a thin protocol layer over DCD's
+semantic engine, with no client process or socket hop in between.
+This guide
-This guide covers building the server, installing the reference
+covers building the server, installing the VS Code extension, and wiring up
-VS Code extension, and wiring up other editors.
+other editors.

 > **Status.** The core feature set works and is covered by automated tests:
-> completion, hover, go-to-definition, references, signature help (with
+> completion, hover, go-to-definition, references, rename, signature help
-> overload cycling), document symbols, and inlay hints, plus automatic
+> (with overload cycling), document symbols, and inlay hints, plus automatic
 > import-path detection (workspace sources, dub dependencies, Phobos).
 >
 > Not yet implemented: incremental document sync (full sync only),
-> `workspace/symbol`, rename, formatting, `completionItem/resolve`, and
+> `workspace/symbol`, formatting, `completionItem/resolve`, and
 > request cancellation.
 Compared to the classic socket mode the semantic
 > engine is shared, so engine-level limitations are identical.